Treker38/Discord-bot-template/README.md

 ## Creating a Discord Bot
 Visit Discord's Developer Portal: https://discordapp.com/developers/applications/ Click "New Application", Enter in your application's name, Click on "Bot" in the settings tab on the side bar, Then click "add bot", yes do it!

-This is where you can obtain your discord Bot token, aswell as give your Bot a name and pfp!
+This is where you can obtain your discord Bot token, as well as give your Bot a name and pfp!

-## Per-guild prefix's using mongoDB
+## Per-guild prefixes using mongoDB
 Getting started with mongoDB

-Great resource on getting up to speed on mongoDB by Worn Off keys, aswell as how to setup and get your mongoDB path:
+Great resource on getting up to speed on mongoDB by Worn Off Keys, as well as how to setup and get your mongoDB path:
+Playlist:
 - https://www.youtube.com/watch?v=358kUe0CKiE&list=PLaxxQQak6D_dHXuCYHwgyHwhs225vUX6d&index=2
+Worn Off Keys Channel:
 - https://www.youtube.com/channel/UChPrh75CmPP9Ig6jISPnfNA

 MongoDB: